levinsonalex/admin/pa1/pa1.md

 #### Index: `/` = `http://{host}:{port}/{secret}/pa1/`
 The index should contain a proper &lt;title> tag, other &lt;meta> tags, a header and footer for the page, some text describing the website and a list of users whose albums can be browsed.
+The usernames should have links to browse their albums at `/albums?username=id`.
 In PA1, no login is needed for your website.

 #### View Album List: `/albums`
 In order to send information to a webserver, HTML provides forms which are be submitted via HTTP GET or POST requests.